 Just in time for the Songkran Festival in Thailand - known to many as the water festival stretching the span of three days in welcoming the Thai New Year - I decided to throw a themed dinner party featuring some of the most loved Thai dishes.

 At once exotic as it is now familiar to almost every part of the world, Thai cuisine is a profusion of complex flavors and fragrances, guided by the intricate balance of sweet, sour, spicy, and pungent that varies from region to region.
 I have long had a love affair with Thai food, but it wasn't until I enrolled in my first ever cooking school experience in Chiang Mai have I gained such insight and respect for this truly sensational realm of cooking.

 |The shimmering golden stupa of a Wat, my solo trip to Chiang Mai | 2012|

 |Having a blast at the Thai Farm Cooking School!|

-Although hardly visible once mixed into the pork, the toasted rice imparts a roasted fragrance and crunch that is characteristic to larb.
-Just like toasting nuts, toasting and grinding rice is SIMPLE, so don't skip it!
+Although hardly visible once mixed into the pork, khao kua imparts a nutty, smoky fragrance and crunch that is characteristic to larb and many Northeastern style dishes and dips.
+Toasting and grinding rice is SIMPLE, so don't skip it!
 All the measurements for seasonings below are approximate, as ultimately it is the tongue that knows best (I second Rachel Ray in that I clearly do not swear by precise measuring in the kitchen).